snehal702/SQL-Projects/README.md

 # SQL-Projects
-Project 1: Covid-19 Project
+Project 1: Data Exploration on Covid-19 Dataset
-Description: Performed Data Exploration using SQL Commands on Impact of Covid - 19 Data for the year Jan 2020- Jun 2022 across the World Population
+Description: Performed Data Exploration using SQL Commands on Impact of Covid - 19 for the year Jan 2020- Jun 2022 across the World Population
 Steps:
   - understanding the dataset which relies on Covid19 Info across the globe from John Hopkins University
   - Detailed study about the various fields and the values/data captured into those fields